rstudio/rviews-community/README.md

 Would you like to contribute but not sure what about?
 We’re happy to give ideas!

 * Did you clean up some messy code, use R to answer a burning question you had, or explore a cool function?
-Write a blog post on it!
+Write a blog post on it.
 * Did you write a research paper?
-Write a short-form blog post showcasing your analysis and results!
+Write a short-form blog post showcasing your analysis and results.
-* Do you want to elaborate on a favorite R package?
+* Do have a favorite R package?
+Elaborate on it in a walkthrough.
 * Are you writing a book on R?
 Share a short version of what your book dives into.

 ## FAQs